 Almost every souvenir store has a few of them on display.

 At last!
 Phalluses are finally being put to good use in this world!
-So, here you have it, a unique opportunity for a special gift to your beloved ones.
+So, here you have it, a unique opportunity for a special gift to your loved ones.
 Or to the not-so-loved ones – what about surprising your mother-in-law?… You choose!

 Thyme Honey